► Mercedes’ second EV

 D for derivative

-Unlike forthcoming cars from the VW Group, Hyundai Motor Group and BMW, the EQA doesn’t sit on a bespoke platform.
+Unlike offerings from the VW Group, Hyundai Motor Group and BMW, the EQA doesn’t sit on a bespoke platform.
 Instead, it sits on the same chassis as the GLA – though it’s been given some unseen work to accommodate an electric powertrain.

 There has been handful of cosmetic changes; the grille is now gone – replaced by shiny gloss plastic and light strips.
 The back of the car gets a light strip too, ensuring it’s vaguely similar looking to the EQC.